Tonsillectomy and Adenoidectomy for Obstructive Sleep Apnea and Snoring

-You may need close monitoring after surgery.
+You may need to be watched closely after surgery.
 Your doctor or surgeon will watch:

-- Your blood oxygen levels during the first 2 to 3 nights after surgery.
+- Your blood oxygen levels for the first 2 to 3 nights after surgery.

-Children who are younger than 3 years and who have other medical conditions, such as Down syndrome, are more likely to have complications, especially difficulty breathing.
+Children who are younger than 3 years and who have other conditions, such as Down syndrome, are more likely to have problems from surgery.
+The most common is having a hard time breathing.
 These children may need oxygen therapy or continuous positive airway pressure (CPAP) therapy after surgery.

 Why It Is Done

-Your doctor may suggest tonsillectomy and adenoidectomy to treat sleep apnea if you have enlarged tonsils and adenoids that are blocking your airway during sleep.
-This is often the first treatment option for children, because enlarged tonsils and adenoids are usually the cause of their sleep apnea.
+Your doctor may suggest these surgeries to treat sleep apnea if you have swollen tonsils and adenoids that block your airway during sleep.
+This is often the first treatment choice for children.
+That's because swollen tonsils and adenoids are often the cause of their sleep apnea.

 How Well It Works